wonal/Book-Mapper/README.md

 Access localhost:3000 in your browser.

 ### A Note About Development Mode
-I have been exclusively developing using development mode `stack exec -- yesod devel`.  `stack build` does install an executable which is supposed to be run via the command `stack exec BookMapper-exe`, however many times stack has been unable to find the executable.
+I have been exclusively developing using development mode `stack exec -- yesod devel`.
+To run in "production", the `stack build` command displays the path where the executable was placed.
+Place that executable in a directory along with the `config` directory, the `files` directory, and the `APIkey.txt` file.
+Start the server with the command `.\BookMapper`.

 ## Credits
 This project was built by me, Allison Wong, with a lot of help from the Yesod web framework, which is licensed under the [MIT license](https://github.com/yesodweb/yesod/blob/master/LICENSE).
 The template I used for my web application was the 'yesod-simple' Stack template.
 I used [Yesod's website](https://www.yesodweb.com) and [online book](https://www.yesodweb.com/book), many of their chapters which I read through numerous times to help create this web application.